python/steering-council/updates/2021-08-steering-council-update.md

 # August 2
-- The Steering Council met with Developer-in-Residence to discuss progress.
+- The Steering Council met with the Developer-in-Residence to discuss progress.
 The group also discussed what the focus should be going forward and that strategic approaches need to be considered for PRs instead of individual review.